morey-tech/code-challenge-devops-engineer-0/example_env/README.md

 # Kanban Examples

 ## Helm Umbrella Chart
-The whole application can be deployed with the Helm umbrella chart `kanban` which has the individual charts (`kanban-ui`, `kanban-ui`, `bitnami/postgresql`) as dependencies.
+The whole application can be deployed with the Helm umbrella chart `kanban` which has the individual charts (`kanban-ui`, `kanban-ui`, `bitnami/postgresql`) as dependencies (defined in `kanban/Chart.yaml`).
 For example, from the project root (and assuming your kubectl context is already set):
 ```
 $ helm upgrade --install kanban kanban/